 One of the best aspects of being involved in the music industry is listening to the news sounds as they emerge.
 All the genres, the voices, the styles, the intonation, how does it feel?
 Here is one that surpasses all the expectations.
 The motion and depth are so real as to not belong to our current time.
 You want to be moved, spend sometime in the company of Hill Robert’s “Catfish, Let The Music Take”.

 The Rev. features a few friends on this this record.
-Chris Parker (Bob Dylan, Joe Cocker, Paul Butterfield Blues Band, John Hammond Jr.) lends his skills on the skins, providing the beats for all the tracks.
+Chris Parker (Bob Dylan, Joe Cocker, Paul Butterfield Blues Band, John Hammond Jr.).
 On Track 2 by Hugh Pool on harmonica, rocking the country blues of Jesus on the Mainline into the modern age with a new raw blues version of Depeche Mode’s, Personal Jesus.
-Track 3 Mark Karan (Bob Weir, Ratdog) on lead guitar for an original sorrowful San Francisco lament, Hippie Bluesman Blues.
-Track 4 Garrett Dutton (G Love and Special Sauce) blows harmonica and sings backing vocals with the amazing Hazel Miller, adding a hint of hip-hop to make for a soulful sounding infectious title track-Dial It In!
-Track 8 Brian Mitchell (BB King, Levon Helm, Al Green) tickles the ivories, and Track 9 Jay Collins (Greg Allman) gets a little jazzy with the Bob Dylan epic adding a Morphine type tone with tenor and baritone saxes.
-The Rev. then brings it back home and pays tribute to Blind Willie Johnson with a version of Soul of a Man, adding a few new verses.
+Track 3 Mark Karan (Bob Weir, Ratdog) on lead guitar, Hippie Bluesman Blues.
+Track 4 Garrett Dutton (G Love and Special Sauce) blows harmonica and sings backing vocals with the amazing Hazel Miller.
+Track 8 Brian Mitchell (BB King, Levon Helm, Al Green) tickles the ivories.
+Track 9 Jay Collins (Greg Allman).

-Donations are tax deductible and support the musicians who stream music on Sun Valley Records.
+Donations are tax deductible and support local non-profits in the music arts, and the musicians who stream music on Sun Valley Records.